IntersectMBO/credential-manager/doc/read-the-docs-site/background/credentials.rst

 * They are single points of failure.
-If the private key is lost or stolen, the legitimate owner of the credential will be unable to authorize transactions, nor will they be able to stop theives from impersonating them.
+If the private key is lost or stolen, the legitimate owner of the credential will be unable to authorize transactions, nor will they be able to stop thieves from impersonating them.
 * They are not sufficient for setups requiring authorization from multiple individuals.
 * They are opaque on their own - they do not contain identifiable information.